-Donna A. Earle, MA., LPC, CCTP, EMDRIA Certified Therapist™
+Donna A. Earle, MA., LPC, CCTP, MEMI and EMDRIA Certified Therapist™

-Donna is a Licensed Professional Counselor with a Master’s in Counseling Psychology who specializes in trauma-focused treatment.
-She is an EMDRIA Certified Therapist with advanced EMDR training, including ASSYST protocols, and a Certified Clinical Trauma Professional (CCTP).
+Donna is a Licensed Professional Counselor with a Master’s in Counseling Psychology and a Certified Clinical Trauma Professional (CCTP) who specializes in trauma-focused treatment.
+She is a Certified MEMI (Multichannel Eye Movement Integration) clinician and an EMDRIA Certified Therapist with advanced EMDR training, including ASSYST protocols.
 Donna integrates evidence-based approaches with compassion and creativity, helping clients heal from complex trauma and reclaim a sense of safety, strength, and resilience.

 Her work is grounded in compassion and evidence-based care, offering a safe, nonjudgmental space for healing and growth.
 Donna believes deeply in resilience—that like the lotus flower rising from muddy waters, every person has the strength to move toward light, transformation, and a life worth celebrating.